Introduction to Kinesiology

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

-KNES-045.-65Z: Second 6-week Term - Online Course.
-(6-week 8/12 - 9/22) Access to a computer, the Web, an individual e-mail address, and a high-speed internet connection is required.
+KNES-045.-63Z: Online Course.
+Access to a computer, the Web, an individual e-mail address, and a high-speed internet connection is required.
+Exclusively using a tablet or phone may prevent you from successfully completing a course.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382

 - 4 Units